aa-fiu-classes/tcn-6430-web/lab-3-build-micro-cdn.md

     dig www.delegated.domain.name A

-If you are on campus or outside US, it should give you IP address of `http-2`, otherwise IP address of `http-1`.
+If you are on campus, it should give you IP address of `http-2`, otherwise IP address of `http-1`.

 You can do the same without dig, by just pointing your web browser to http://www.delegated.domain.name and any unique file you have uploaded to each of the instances, e.g., http://www.delegated.domain.name/instance.txt